Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 Microsoft Windows

-Click on the Windows or Start button, All ProgramsAccessoriesTerminal (in older versions it’s called Command Prompt)
+Click on the Windows or Start button, All ProgramsAccessoriesTerminal (in older versions it’s called Command Prompt, in some newer ones just Command)

 Unix and GNU/Linux